mob_image

 Why should I get my literature review professionally edited?
 Isn’t it just a summary of sources?

-It’s a lot more than just summarizing articles,and that’s where many students lose marks.
+It’s a lot more than just summarizing articles—and that’s where many students lose marks.
 A literature review isn’t about listing what other researchers said; it’s about building a well-organized, critical narrative that frames your study.
 When we edit your review, we check whether you’re identifying patterns, engaging with debates, highlighting gaps, and connecting everything back to your research question.
-We help your writing evolve from “this is what I read” to “this is how my work fits into and contributes to the field.”

 I’m struggling to group my sources into themes.
 Can you help with that?